Kochendefer Covered Bridge

-The Kochenderfer Covered Bridge is an historic, American, wooden covered bridge that is located in Saville Township in Perry County, Pennsylvania.
+The Kochenderfer Covered Bridge is an historic, wooden covered bridge in Saville Township in Perry County, Pennsylvania, United States.
 It crosses Big Buffalo Creek.

 Built in 1919, it was listed on the National Register of Historic Places in 1980.

 History and architectural features

 This historic structure is a 72 ft, modified king post, queen post truss bridge that was erected in 1919.
 Its WGCB reference is 38-50-09.

-It was listed on the National Register of Historic Places in 1980.